awsdocs/nice-dcv-admin-guide/doc_source/manage-start.md

 The NICE DCV server must be running to host sessions\.

-By default, the NICE DCV server is configured to start automatically when the server that it's hosted on starts up\.
-If you chose to disable automatic startup when you installed the NICE DCV server, you must start the server manually using one of the following procedures\.
+By default, the NICE DCV server starts whenever the server that it's hosted on starts up\.
+If you chose to disable automatic startup when you installed the NICE DCV server, you must start the server manually or set up automatic startup again\.
+To do either option, follow one of these procedures\.

 **Topics**
 + [Starting the server on Windows](#manage-start-windows)